JeffHing/angular-cabinet/README.md

 ### 1. Add the Tab Directives

-Add the directives to an Angular module using directive names that reflect the purpose of the user interface component.
+Add the directives to an Angular module, using directive names that reflect the purpose of the user interface component.
 In this case, the default directive names are renamed to use tab names: